Triple B Foundation for Pet Therapy's mission is to enhance the well-being of those in need through the human-animal bond.

 A few years ago, my mom received a call from someone looking to buy a mini for pet therapy.
 While I was not for sale, my owner felt this was an opportunity too good to pass up so I was offered for sale.
 My current owner did not pass the chance to bring me home!

-I am now busy visiting everywhere from nursing homes, to hospitals, to private residences, to special private events and hopefully soon to correctional institutions.
-I also pull a cart in about 15 parades a year, and love hearing the screams from the crowds!
+I am now busy visiting everywhere including nursing homes and hospitals, private residences by special request and special private events.
 I am sure I have had my picture taken thousands and thousands of times so far.
-I work hard but I love what I do, and I am always glad to see a bucket of goodies waiting for me when we start our drive home!
+I work hard but I love what I do, and I am always glad to see a bucket of goodies waiting for me when we arrive home!

 My name is Baxter.
 I am a 6 year old miniature horse and am only 26 inches tall at the shoulder.
 My owner says I am the smallest horse he has ever seen, and he has seen a lot of horses!